A low-storage method consistent with second-order statistics for time-resolved databases of turbulent channel flow up to $Re_\tau=5300$: Algorithm and numerical set up

-The equations are then projected on a Fourier basis with $N_x$ and $N_z$ modes in each periodic direction.
-Therefore, the mesh in real space is uniformly spaced with $N_x$ and $N_z$ collocation nodes, chosen to provide the desired resolution.
-Non-linear terms are computed with a pseudo-spectral method and are fully dealiased by zero padding \cite{can:hus:qua:zan:88}.
-In the wall-normal direction, the equations are discretized on a non-uniform mesh of $N_y$ points, adjusted to keep at all wall distances an approximately constant resolution in terms of the local Kolmogorov scale \cite{flo:jim:06}.
-Derivatives in that direction are computed on th mesh using seven-point compact finite differences with spectral-like resolution \cite{lel:92}.
-A semi-implicit third-order low-storage Runge-Kutta is used for temporal integration \cite{spalart1991spectral}.
+In both periodic directions (\ref{equ:v}) and (\ref{equ:nabla}) are projected on a Fourier basis with $N_x/2$ and $N_z/2$ modes in $x$ and $z$ with wavenumbers $k_x$ and $k_z$, which results in an uniformly spaced mesh of $N_x$ and $N_z$ collocation nodes in real space.
+The number of points $N_x$ and $N_z$ are chosen to keep the desired resolution.
+The non-linear terms are computed with a fully dealiased pseudo-spectral method \cite[see][]{can:hus:qua:zan:88}.
+In the wall-normal direction equations are discretized on a non-uniform mesh of $N_y$ points, specifically adjusted to keep adequate resolution at every wall distance.
+Derivatives in that direction are computed directly on the mesh using compact finite differences with spectral-like resolution \cite{lele1992compact,gamet1999compact}.
+A semi-implicit third order Runge-Kutta (RK) is used for temporal integration \cite{spalart1991spectral}.
+Time-integration of the viscous terms is splitted in an explicit and an implicit part.
+The $n$-th step of the Runge-kutta integrator for $\chi$ is displayed as